Syed-Muhammad-Hussnain-Raza/Counter-React-Redux/README.md

 ## Description

 A simple counter built using React.js and Redux.
-This app allows users to increase, decrease the value by 1.
-It demonstrates basic React functionality and state management along with Redux.
+This app allows users to increase, decrease the value by 1 on clicking **+1** and **-1** buttons respectively.
+A user can add or subtract any value by using text box and pressing **Add** or **Remove** button respectively.
+There is also a **Privacy Toggle** button to show and hide the counter value.
+It demonstrates basic React functionality and state management using Redux.

 ## Features

 - Increment
 - Decrement
+- Hide/Show Counter
 - Responsive design

 ## Installation